 - If you mess up during this process, just let it dry, paint over it with your base color and try again.
 If you’ve tried to paint before and have struggled, get round tipped paint brushes.
 They are very versatile and make painting so easy.

-Don’t worry too much if your flowers aren’t perfect.
+Don’t worry too much if your flowers aren’t perfect on your hand painted Christmas ornaments.
 They’re “organic” and have character.
 Besides, you want them to look hand painted.

 Would it be weird to set up my Christmas tree this early? 😉